bhargavdeshpande/GitHub_Notification_Bot/REPORT.md

 [1] Once the user is logged in, by providing the credential (personal access token), he/she will not be able to log out of the application.
 The only way that is possible is by remove the extension from chrome and adding it again.
 This will prompt the user to enter the token again.

-[2] The bot is currently developed only for the Google Chrome web browser.
+[2] The bot has currently been developed only for the Google Chrome web browser.

+[3] The bot has currently been developed only for the NCSU GitHub accounts.

 ## FUTURE WORK